Thomas (activist)

+Biography

 Thomas was born in Tarrytown, New York, and became a truck driver, jewelry maker, and carpenter.
 Inspired by the Sermon on the Mount, he became a pilgrim and began traveling the world in the interest of world peace.

 In 1978, having tried to swim across the Suez Canal on his way to Israel, Thomas spent eight months in an Egyptian prison.
 Later, in response to United States foreign policy, he destroyed his passport while trying to renounce his American citizenship in London.
-The British authorities deported him to the United States in 1980.
+In 1980, the British authorities deported him to the United States.

 In 1981, Thomas traveled to Washington, D.C., and spent several months at Mitch Snyder's Community for Creative Non-Violence.
 On June 3, he launched the White House Peace Vigil in Lafayette Square.
-A couple of months later, in August 1981, he was joined by Concepcion Picciotto and then, in April 1984, by Ellen Benjamin.
-The following month, on May 6, 1984, Thomas and Ellen were married at a Quaker wedding.
+In August 1981, he was joined by Concepción Picciotto.
+In April 1984, Ellen Benjamin joined him.
+On May 6, 1984, Thomas and Ellen were married at a Quaker wedding.

-During the first three years of the vigil, the Park Police had arrested Thomas sixteen times.
+During the first three years of the vigil, the Park Police arrested Thomas sixteen times.
 The charges ranged from illegal camping to disorderly conduct.
 In subsequent years, Thomas and Ellen protested with numerous other activists, including representatives from the Catholic Worker and Plowshares movements.

 Thomas died on January 23, 2009, aged 61, of pulmonary disease.

 Legacy

 Thomas and the White House Peace Vigil inspired Delegate Eleanor Holmes Norton to introduce the Nuclear Disarmament and Economic Conversion Act to Congress in 1994.
 It would require the United States to disable and dismantle its nuclear weapons – once all other nations possessing nuclear weapons did likewise – and redirect the funds saved into renewable energy and social projects.

 Since 1994, Norton has continued to introduce revised or renewed versions of the bill.
 In March 2011, for example, following the Fukushima Daiichi nuclear disaster in Japan, it was reintroduced under the name of the "Nuclear Weapons Abolition and Economic and Energy Conversion Act".

 The Oracles of Pennsylvania Avenue, a 2012 TV documentary commissioned by the Al Jazeera Documentary Channel, recounts the lives of Thomas, Ellen, Concepcion Picciotto and Norman Mayer.